yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 title:  "Object Oriented Programming and SOLID Principles"
 date:   2019-06-22 16:33:00
 categories: java oop
-excerpt: In this very first post, we will explain <b>Object Oriented Programming</b> and some basic principles of it both with definitions and code samples.
+excerpt: In this very first article, we will explain <b>Object Oriented Programming</b> and some basic principles of it both with definitions and code samples.
 description: One of the popular programming paradigms is called <b>Object Oriented Programming</b>, generally abbreviated as OOP, suggests that <b>objects</b> should be used in computer programs.
 Objects are special structures in programming contain <b>data</b> in forms of their properties, also named as attributes.
 Besides they contain procedures that are responsible for altering this data.
 These are mostly called as functions.
-image: "/assets/images/header-java-3.png"
+image: "/assets/article_images/2019-06-22-object-oriented-programming-and-solid-principles/oop-and-solid.png"
-image2: "/assets/images/header-java-mobile.png"
+image2: "/assets/article_images/2019-06-22-object-oriented-programming-and-solid-principles/oop-and-solid-mobile.png"
+image-position: right
+image2-position: center
 ---
 #### Overview
-This post is the **first** one of the series [Spring Framework Fundamentals](https://github.com/yavuztas/java-spring-fundamentals){:target="blank"}.
+This article is the **first** one of the series [Spring Framework Fundamentals](https://github.com/yavuztas/java-spring-fundamentals){:target="blank"}.

-In this very first post, we will explain **Object Oriented Programming** and some basic principles of it both with definitions and code samples.
+In this very first article, we will explain **Object Oriented Programming** and some basic principles of it both with definitions and code samples.
 #### Object Oriented Programming
 One of the popular programming paradigms is called **Object Oriented Programming**, generally abbreviated as OOP, suggests that **objects** should be used in computer programs.
 Objects are special structures in programming contain **data** in forms of their properties, also named as attributes.
 Besides they contain procedures that are responsible for altering this data.
 These are mostly called as functions.